edunnsigouin/cf-Dunnsigouin_etal_2025/README.md

 ----------
 The paper was published [here](https://doi.org/10.1016/j.cliser.2025.100594) in the journal Climate Services.
 Comments, questions, and suggestions are appreciated.
 Feedback can be submitted through github [issues](https://github.com/edunnsigouin/cf-Dunnsigouin_etal_2025/issues) or via e-mail to Etienne Dunn-Sigouin (etdu@norceresearch.no).

 Data
 ----
-We use three years (2020–2022) of sub-seasonal forecasts from the ECMWF downloaded from the [MARS archive](https://www.ecmwf.int/en/forecasts/access-forecasts/access-archive-datasets).
+We use three years (2020–2022) of sub-seasonal forecasts and their corresponding hindcasts from the ECMWF downloaded from the [MARS archive](https://www.ecmwf.int/en/forecasts/access-forecasts/access-archive-datasets).
 We verify the forecasts using ERA5 reanlysis downloaded from the [Copernicus Climate Date Store](https://cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels?tab=overview).
-Data used to reproduce the figures are included in the folder data/.

 Setting up the code